meldurson/AllTameable/README.md

 ## DNA
 * All tameable creates can now have random colour and traits.
 * You can toggle both if you just want colour or just want traits.
-* Same as everything else, when breeding will inherit with variance from parents ( *integrates with [CLLC](https://valheim.thunderstore.io/package/Smoothbrain/CreatureLevelAndLootControl/)* )
+* Same as everything else, when breeding will inherit with variance from parents
 * New equipment to show you a creature's DNA.
 * The lower other physical stats, the easier it is to get higher in another stat.
 ####